charlesponti/charlesponti/README.md

-👋 Hi, I’m @charlesponti
+👋 Hi, I’m Chase
-🛠 I've spent the past 8+ years buildling web-based applications in security, health care, finance, and livestreaming
+🛠 15+ years building software in security, health care, finance, and more
-💁‍♀️ I'm web application development and product management ninja
+💁‍♀️ Engineer and Product Management Ninja
-👀 I’m looking to collaborate on projects that matter
+👀 Looking to collaborate on projects that matter
-📫 How to reach me: @thechaseponti
+📫 How to reach me: [@thechaseponti](https://twitter.com/thechaseponti)

 <!---
 charlesponti/charlesponti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.